 We will only collect criminal conviction data where it is appropriate given the nature of your role and where the law permits us.
-This data will usually be collected at the recruitment stage, however, may also be collected during your employment.
-We use criminal conviction data to determine your suitability, or your continued suitability for employment with us.
+This data will usually be collected at the recruitment stage, however, it may also be collected during any subsequent employment or engagement by OnS.
+We use criminal conviction data to determine your suitability, or your continued suitability for the role.

 If we have sought your consent to keep your data on file for future job vacancies, and you have provided consent, we will keep your data for a further year.
 At the end of this period, we will delete or destroy your data, unless you have already withdrawn your consent to our processing of your data in which case it will be deleted or destroyed upon your withdrawal of consent.

 Where you have provided consent to our use of your data, you also have the right to withdraw that consent at any time.
 This means that we will stop processing your data and there will be no consequences of withdrawing consent.

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to the systems we administer for employees.
 We have a separate privacy notice for employees, which will be provided to you.

 Automated decision-making means making decision about you using no human involvement e.g. using computerised filtering equipment.
 No decision will be made about you solely on the basis of automated decision making (where a decision is taken about you using an electronic system without human involvement) which has a significant impact on you.
 Our recruitment processes are not based on automated decision-making

 14. Your Rights as a Data Subject

 Individuals have certain rights over their personal data that we process as a data controller.